Why Global PE Investors Are Betting Big On India’s Hospital Sector – Outlook Business

 Global PE Firms Now Dominate Hospital Ownership

-India’s private hospital industry has seen a major ownership shift over the past five years, with global private equity firms steadily increasing their stakes across leading hospital chains reported by The Times of India in August 2025.
+India’s private hospital industry has seen a major ownership shift over the past five years, with global PE firms steadily increasing their stakes across leading hospital chains reported by The Times of India in August 2025.

 According to Grant Thornton and industry data cited by ToI, global private equity firms had built significant ownership positions across key hospital platforms as of 2025.